 I write the above because it has been brought to my attention that my travel in Mexico buddy, who I was so close to in those days but lost contact with upon our return and never reconnected, out of nowhere several years ago suddenly and unexpectedly died of a massive heart attack.
 I never met his wife, at least after they were married, or any of his kids.
 Nor do I know if he ever related to them of our travels together or if he ever knew himself how important those travels were to me and my life.
 In later years I saw him dining with friends or family across the room in a restaurant one night, but never went over to talk with him.
 If he saw me or not I don't know.

 My buddy I went to Mexico with was born in the midwest the same year I was.
-A few years after he was born, around the start of World War II, his family moved to Redondo Beach, the same town I lived in.
+A few years after he was born, around the start of World War II, his family moved to California, more specifically, Redondo Beach, the same town I lived in.
 The two of us started elementary school together but never really knew each other.
 Fifteen years later, after I moved back having lived with a number of foster couples during the intervening years, the two of us graduated from Redondo Union High School at the same time.
 Around our junior year, but more so during our senior year, we discovered we had a lot in common, especially jazz, and started hanging out together, --- enough so that a few years after high school and with both of us sort of just languishing, we headed off to Mexico together for the whole of the summer of 1960.
 Before that 1960 trip though, during our final high school years he and I had a highly adventurous precursor road trip using his dad's camper as found at the following link: